senth-srmist/mynewrepository/README.md

-A sample repo for class purposes
+A sample repo for class purposes only only